One of the most promising developments in cancer research originates with the microbiome

 While microbiome-driven liquid biopsies™ have the potential to diagnose many cancer types, Micronoma is first turning its attention to the detection of lung cancer.
 There are several reasons for this choice.
 Firstly, it’s the most frequently occurring type of cancer in the world.
 In 2020 alone, there were ~228,000 new cases.
 Secondly, it is a cancer type that doesn’t have good screening methods and is generally not detected until late stages (III and IV).
 In fact, a full 75 percent of lung cancer cases fall into this category, and the associated five-year survival rate is only 15 percent for these later stages.

-A third reason lung cancer is an ideal choice for liquid biopsy diagnosis is that it has a well-defined at-risk population: heavy smokers.
+A third reason lung cancer is an ideal choice for liquid biopsy diagnosis is that it has a well-defined, at-risk population: heavy smokers.
 While non-smokers can develop lung cancer, smoking dramatically increases the likelihood of developing or dying from lung cancer by 15 to 30 times.
 This provides a well-defined target population for blood biopsy screening if they turn up to their physicians with cancer-related concerns.

 Next up for Micronoma could be pancreatic cancer, which is on track to be the number two cancer killer in the United States within the next decade and a type of cancer that usually only reveals itself in late stages.
-Identifying a particular population at high risk for the disease isn’t as clear cut as lung cancer, but age is one of the leading risk factors, and about two-thirds of this patient population is over the age of 65.
+Identifying a particular population at high risk for the disease isn’t as clear cut as lung cancer, but age is one of the leading risk factors, as about two-thirds of this patient population is over the age of 65.
 In addition, more is becoming understood about other potential risk factors, such as late-onset diabetes.
 If proven effective at early detection, microbiome-driven liquid biopsies™ might one day become a routine screening test for those in this age group and these associated risk factors.

 Micronoma is taking a one-cancer-at-a-time approach to develop microbiome-driven liquid biopsies™ assays for early-stage cancers.
 They want to ensure that their method is validated using the proper controls for each cancer type to reduce the risk of false positives that hinders the current standard of care.
 Building on years of research into the microbiome and its relationship to cancer, microbiome-driven liquid biopsies™ stand uniquely poised to have a significant impact on early-stage cancer detection, and along with it, patients’ lives.